 The longer someone has reflux, the more likely it is that they will develop Barrett’s esophagus.
 Many people with Barrett’s esophagus have symptoms of heartburn, but others have no symptoms at all.

 People with Barrett’s esophagus are much more likely than people without this condition to develop cancer of the esophagus (the adenocarcinoma type).
 Still, only a small portion of people with Barrett’s esophagus will get esophagus cancer.

 Tobacco and alcohol

-Drinking alcohol also increases the risk of esophageal cancer.
-The chance of getting esophageal cancer goes up the more a person drinks.
+Drinking alcohol also increases the risk of esophagus cancer.
+The chance of getting esophagus cancer goes up the more a person drinks.

-A diet high in fruits and vegetables is linked to a lower risk of esophageal cancer.
-The exact reasons for this are not clear, but fruits and vegetables provide a number of vitamins and minerals that may help prevent cancer.
-It is also possible, although it has not yet been proven, that a diet high in processed meat may increase the risk of esophageal cancer.
-(Processed meats are things like deli meats, hot dogs, and bacon.)
+A diet high in processed meat (like deli meats, hot dogs, and bacon) may increase the risk of esophagus cancer because of certain substances in these foods.
+On the other hand, eating a lot of fruits and vegetables is linked to a lower risk of esophagus cancer.
+The exact reasons for this are not clear, but fruits and vegetables have a number of vitamins and minerals that may help prevent cancer.

 Overeating, which leads to being overweight, also raises the risk.

 Drinking a lot of very hot liquids might increase the risk of this cancer, too.